wl-online-payments-direct/plugin-woocommerce/worldline-for-woocommerce/readme.txt

 = Where can I find the WooCommerce Worldline Payments documentation and setup guide? =

-For help setting up and configuring Worldline Payments for WooCommerce, please refer to the documentation. [tbc](https://tbc)
+For help setting up and configuring Worldline Payments for WooCommerce, please refer to the [documentation](https://docs.direct.worldline-solutions.com/en/integration/how-to-integrate/plugins/woocommerce).

 = Where can I get help for Worldline Payments for WooCommerce? =

-For questions regarding the plugin setup, we recommend reviewing our [documentation](https://woocommerce.com/document/tbc) if you encounter any issues.
+For questions regarding the plugin setup, we recommend reviewing our [documentation](https://docs.direct.worldline-solutions.com/en/integration/how-to-integrate/plugins/woocommerce) if you encounter any issues.
-If the question or problem persists after reviewing the documentation, kindly create a new thread in the [support forums](https://wordpress.org/support/plugin/tbc/#new-topic-0) or open a support ticket via [our helpdesk](https://woocommerce.com/document/tbc/#get-help).
+If the question or problem persists after reviewing the documentation, kindly create a new thread in the [support forums](https://wordpress.org/support/plugin/worldline-for-woocommerce/) or open a support ticket via [our helpdesk](https://worldline.inpsyde.com/how-to-request-support-via-widget-on-the-website/).

 == Installation ==